JoshJHaines/intro-express/README.md

 2. Change Entry Point to "app.js"
 3. Enter till asked if correct (yes)
 4. Touch "app.js"
+5. Touch '.gitignore' and add node_modules
-5. Run 'npm install express'
+6. Run 'npm install express'
-6. code . to open your IDE
+7. code . to open your IDE

 ### In app.js
 Ok, so now you have the app started and your main JS file in there.
 Go into that app.js file and paste in: